 Is cryptocurrency finally on the path to legitimacy?

 Cryptocurrency has seen its share of ups and downs.
 However, recent moves from major financial and political players may be sanctioning digital currency as a legitimate and accessible payment option.

 PayPal launched its cryptocurrency service in the UK in August 2021.
 This allows British users to buy, hold and sell digital currencies on the popular e-payments app.
 The UK launch marks the first international expansion for PayPal’s cryptocurrency product since it launched in the United States at the end of 2020.
-While crypto has been around for a while, it’s not considered as a mainstream payment method.
+While crypto has been around for a while, it’s not considered a mainstream payment method.
 PayPal believes that having access to crypto on their popular platforms is a good entry point for many users.

 Several countries are also experimenting with nationally regulated digital currencies.
 The wild west of cryptocurrency is therefore slowly being regulated and legitimized, opening the door to a future of digital economies.

 China was even planning to test the digital currency with foreign visitors at the 2022 Beijing Winter Olympics.
 However, that door slammed shut when Beijing decided to cut the games off from local spectators and overseas visitors due to Covid-19.
-Nevertheless, in January 2022, more than 261 million individual users nationwide had registered a digital yuan wallet.
+Nevertheless, in January 2022, more than 261 million individual users nationwide registered a digital yuan wallet.
 The number of users has nearly doubled since October 2021.

 In April 2021, the Bank of Japan (BOJ) kicked off its first phase of digital currency testing, and this initial exploratory step will continue through March 2022.
 The BOJ will focus on testing the technical feasibility of issuing, distributing and redeeming a central bank digital currency.